dhudetz/bass_driven_video_gen/README.md

 * User interface -> design bass hit profile then compile
    * stretch goal on UI: thread each compilation to make multiple instances of the video at once
 * Save configurations as its own format load different formats
+* (refactor) Modularize the bass detector, give alternative options for determing cut points of the video.
+Other modules to replace the bass detector would be a CV or LLM based decision maker.